LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module6/module6.rst

 Ansible F5 modules enable most common use cases, such as:

     * Automating the initial configurations on the BIG-IP like DNS, NTP etc.
-    * Automation to Network the BIG-IP (VLANS, Self-Ips)
+    * Automation to network the BIG-IP (VLANS, Self-IPs)
     * Automated deployment of HTTP and HTTPS applications
-    * Managing Virtual-Servers, Pools, Monitors and other configuration objects
+    * Managing Virtual Servers, Pools, Monitors and other configuration objects

 **Exercises in this Module**